Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 On the Thursday before Bluegrass weekend we will be hosting 'Bluegrass Discovery' with FREE events scattered around Poole and Bournemouth featuring many of our Top Artists who will playing over the weekend.
 This is where you can sample the flavour of the Festival.
 These events are very popular will be FREE, we recommend you get there Early !! – All events commence 8pm approx.

-Bermuda Triangle - I See Hawks in LA + support Ashley Cross Poole BH14 0JY
+Bermuda Triangle - Goat Roper Rodeo + support Ashley Cross Poole BH14 0JY

 Firkin Shed – Rachel Harrington Band 279 Holdenhurst Rd, Bournemouth BH8 8BZ